 For reverse currency pairs, the point value is often in a floating state, and it is more troublesome to calculate the profit and loss amount.
 Here is a reference for the reverse currency pair point value under the real-time exchange rate on November 24, 2020, and traders who need it can bookmark:

-The calculation of the foreign exchange market in Malaysia (or forex Malaysia) is not only the simple content of margin, point value, profit and loss, but also complex concepts such as account equity, balance, risk rate and so on.
+The calculation of the foreign exchange market is not only the simple content of margin, point value, profit and loss, but also complex concepts such as account equity, balance, risk rate and so on.

 Although these values can be calculated automatically through forex MT4, for rigorous traders, being able to calculate them independently will greatly improve their understanding of transactions.
 You must know that any high-end risk control skills do not leave complex formulas, and stable trading computing capabilities are indispensable, and you must not give up learning because of a moment of laziness.